Adolar0042/pwsh-kamyroll/README.md

 > **Warning**
 >
-> This is more or less deprecated, should still work, but I recommend using [Kamyroll Taurin](https://github.com/kamyroll/Kamyroll-Tauri) instead as it features an entire gui experience.
+> This has been more or less replaced by [Kamyroll Taurin](https://github.com/kamyroll/Kamyroll-Tauri), a GUI application for the Kamyroll API.

 # pwsh-kamyroll
 A implementation of the Kamyroll API in powershell